 There are over 100 hotels to choose from, making a trip to Washington DC accessible for any traveler.

 The Hay-Adams is not only historical, but one of the most elegant hotels in Washington DC.

-Many other hotels such as the Capitol Holiday Inn, Hyatt, and Embassy Suites, or Airbnb's also provide close proximity to the National Mall for sight-seeing.
+Many other hotels such as the Capitol Holiday Inn, Hyatt, and Embassy Suites, or other rentals also provide close proximity to the National Mall for sight-seeing.